• Home

 This post contains affiliate links.
 See the full disclosure here.

-And would you believe me if I told you installing this backsplash only took me a little over two hours?
+And would you believe me if I told you installing a peel-and-stick backsplash only took me a little over two hours?
 Not even kidding and that’s because we went with self-adhesive 3-D wall tiles by Tic Tac Tiles.
-You guys, this product is magical because all you do is peel and stick.
-I know, I know.
-I couldn’t believe it either.
-Do you know how much time and money this could have saved others?

 Tic Tac Tiles for Kitchen Backsplash

+There are so many amazing options for a Tic Tac Tiles kitchen backsplash.
 We decided on the Subway Mono White for our design and love how the gray grout ties in with our countertops.
 I’m amazed at the texture, design, and overall look these tiles provide for our kitchen.
 We applied Tic Tac Tiles above all the counters and continued around the kitchen window.

 Using Adhesive Tic Tac Tiles in Our Kitchen